meslater1030/basic-ember-app/README.md

 # Basic Ember App

-This is a short tutorial covering the basics of [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) within and Ember app.
-We will discuss the nature and basic usage of ember-cli, the fundamentals of how Ember interacts with your JSON API, creating Templates and Ember Routes.
+This is a short tutorial covering the basics of [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) within an Ember app.
+We will discuss the nature and basic usage of ember-cli, the fundamentals of how Ember interacts with your JSON API, creating Templates and
+Ember Routes.

 #### Difficulty Level